 Generally the appellate process does not require a hearing, nor does it require the

-Dean to make personal contact with the student or the Student Disciplinary Committee.
+vice president to make personal contact with the student or the Student Disciplinary

-The Dean of Students may, but is not required to, convene an ad hoc appeals committee
+Committee.
+The vice president may, but is not required to, convene an ad hoc appeals

-to assist in making a recommendation to the Dean regarding the appeal.
+committee to assist in making a recommendation to the vice president regarding the

-The Dean may affirm, reverse, or modify the sanction.
-The Dean may also return the case to the Associate Dean of Students or Student Disciplinary Committee for further consideration.
-The Dean's decision shall be final and effective immediately.
-In the event of extenuating circumstances the Dean may refer the appeal to the Dean of Seaver College.
+The vice president may affirm, reverse, or modify the sanction.
+The vice president may also return the case to the associate dean of student affairs for community standards or Student Disciplinary Committee for further consideration.
+The vice president's decision shall be final and effective immediately.
+In the event of extenuating circumstances the vice president may refer the appeal to the dean of Seaver College.